MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/service-limits.md

 ---

-# Service quotas and limits
+# Content Understanding service quotas and limits

 This article offers a quick reference of the quotas and limits for the Azure AI Content Understanding service.